 When we speak of BitTorrent, we all think about BT downloads, don’t we?
 But do you know they actually also have a pretty cool product, called BitTorrent Sync, that lets you sync your files between multiple computers across different multiple

 Sharing files to someone outside your network is very easy these days but not so much the other way around, especially when the other party doesn’t use a cloud based service like Dropbox.
 If you are using Dropbox, check out

 File sharing is getting easier and easier nowadays, thanks to the ever-evolving technology advances, especially the cloud services like Dropbox, OneDrive, Box, or Google Drive.
 If you are using one of these cloud services, congratulations, you already have very powerful

 AirDrop is an Apple’s built-in feature that wirelessly shares content between Apple’s Mac and iOS devices.
-But if you have a Windows system around that you want to share files with, you will need to find anyway around.
-So the question is,
+But if you have a Windows system around that you want to share files with, you will need to find another way around.
+So the question

 If you are using Dropbox, like we do, would it be cool if there is a way to allow anyone you trust to upload files directly to your designated Dropbox folder?
 Well, in case you missed, we have covered a